Beat the Clock: Pilot

+Specials

+During the 2002/2003, PAX TV run of Beat The Clock, several special episodes were done.

+One hour long $100,000, special episode, featured a massive amount of eight teams of two couples (sixteen contestants altogether), competing.
+Although a similar format and setup was used, there were slight changes.
+The opening stunt, which was performed outside the studio at Universal City Walk, eliminated two of the teams, leaving six.
+The six remaining teams then went inside the regular studio, and were put into three of the standard teams (red, blue and gold), but with four members each.
+Each team would compete in an un-timed challenge, competing against the other members in their team, with the winning couple of that team moving on.
+So essentially three more teams would be eliminated, leaving three.
+At this point a standard episode with an identical format would be played with the three remaining teams.
+One major change however, would be that the bidding challenge would require one team to complete the challenge, while riding Popeye & Bluto's Bilge-Rat Barges.
+The team that made it to the bonus round, would go onto the "swirling whirlwind" where cash and prizes were upgraded to total $100,000.
+During the program, vintage clips of previous incarnations of Beat The Clock throughout the decades would be played as well.

 2018

 On October 12, 2017, Universal Kids announced that it had ordered a revival of Beat the Clock from FremantleMedia North America, which premiered on February 6, 2018.
 The new version (taped in Los Angeles, making it the second version taped there) features children and adults competing as teams and was hosted by Paul Costabile.

 Game Format

 Two teams of two kids or one kid and their adult relative, one dressed in purple and the other dressed in green, compete in a race against time filled with stunts & challenges.
 There are three rounds of stunts.

 The first round is worth $100/stunt and the second round is worth $150/stunt.
 The third and final round is a head-to-head challenge for $300 for a possible grand total of $550.
 Both teams get to keep the cash, but the team with the most money at the end of round three wins the game and goes on to try to Beat The Big Clock for over $2,000.
 In the event of a tie, whoever completes the task first, or does the most tasks within the time limit in the head-to-head wins.
 If neither teams complete the challenge and are still tied, whoever has the most money wins.